 The University of California has nine major campuses - Berkeley, Davis, Irvine, Los Angeles, Riverside, San Diego, San Francisco, Santa Barbara, and Santa Cruz.
 All except Berkeley are on a quarter system.
 While all campuses have similar general lower division requirements and will accept a maximum of seventy semester or 105 quarter units of transfer work, there are some subject differences among them.
-Students who want to transfer to the University should make certain they are meeting the lower division requirements of the specific branch of the University to which they are transferring.
+However, transfer students who follow and complete the transfer core curriculum can satisfy the general education or breadth requirements at any campus of the University of California